WenDAng-project/thesaurus/README.md

 ---

 ### Contact
-Katarina Lučić - PhD candidate, Department of Interpreting and Translation, University of Bologna (Italy)
+Katarina Lučić - PhD candidate
+Department of Interpreting and Translation, University of Bologna (Italy)
 📧 katarina.lucic2@unibo.it

 ---